tomdalling/tomdalling.com/input/posts/2025-02-22_against-must-haves-part-three.md

 ## Tip 1: Stop using buckets

-Take your MoSCoW prioritization framework and place it gently but firmly in the bin.
+Take your MoSCoW prioritisation framework and place it gently but firmly in the bin.
 Buckets don't work.
 Maybe they are OK as a quick way to group things while brainstorming, but get rid of them before any builders start building.